DragonMeme/logging-bot-main/README.md

 # logging_bot_main
 In this repository consists of my source code to hosting the bot.

 **WARNING:** Discontinued due to Discord Intents and Outdated Discord.JS module.
-Updating Discord.JS required re-vamping code base.
+Re-vamping code base required to use the newest version of `Discord.JS`.

 ## Before starting
 Pre-requisites (If trying to manually build):